 - Write a persuasive essay following the steps of the writing process

 - The True Story of the 3 Little Pigs! by Jon Scieszka or another tale that has the villain taking the kind and innocent point of view

 - Coloring materials, such as crayons, colored pencils, and markers for publishing

-- If you have not done so already, preview the Online Activity: Fractured Fairy Tales & Fables.
+- If you have not done so already, preview Fractured Fairy Tales and Fables: A Writing With Writers Activity.
 Author Jon Scieszka will take you on a tour of some of his favorite fractured fairy tales to help you build your background and get your creativity flowing before the unit begins.

-- Print and make enough copies for each student of the Graphic Organizer for Persuasive Paragraphs.
+- Print and make enough copies for each student of the Persuasive Paragraph Outline printable.

 - If you would like, create a page using the computer that looks and is titled like an official court document for students to use when publishing their essays.
 Print and copy enough of these pages for each student.

 - Have paper and art materials available for use.

 Step 1: Begin the lesson by asking students to recall the names of some of their favorite fairy tales.
 After generating a brief list, ask students what all fairy tales have in common